 How Radiation Is Used with Other Cancer Treatments

 - During surgery, so that it goes straight to the cancer without passing through the skin.
 Radiation therapy used this way is called intraoperative radiation.
 With this technique, doctors can more easily protect nearby normal tissues from radiation.

 Radiation Therapy Can Cause Side Effects

 Radiation not only kills or slows the growth of cancer cells, it can also affect nearby healthy cells.
-Damage to healthy cells can cause side effects.
-External radiation and brachytherapy cause side effects only in the part of the body being treated.
+Damage to healthy cells can cause side effects.Learn more about the side effects of radiation therapy.

 How Much Radiation Therapy Costs

 Radiation therapy can be expensive.
 It uses complex machines and involves the services of many health care providers.
-The exact cost of your radiation therapy depends on the cost of health care where you live, what kind of radiation therapy you get, and how many treatments you need.
+The exact cost of your radiation therapy depends on the cost of health care where you live, what type of radiation therapy you get, and how many treatments you need.

 Talk with your health insurance company about what services it will pay for.
 Most insurance plans pay for radiation therapy.
 To learn more, talk with the business office at the clinic or hospital where you go for treatment.
 If you need financial assistance, there are organizations that may be able to help.
 To find such organizations, go to the National Cancer Institute database, Organizations that Offer Support Services and search for "financial assistance."
 Or call toll-free 1-800-4-CANCER (1-800-422-6237) to ask for information on organizations that may help.